julien-arino/julien-arino.github.io/_posts/2020-01-15-Mathematical-epidemiology-in-a-data-rich-world.markdown

 ---
 layout: post
-title:  "Mathematical epidemiology in a data rich world (R)"
+title:  "Mathematical epidemiology in a data-rich world (R)"
-description: "Comments on and source code of the paper Mathematical epidemiology in a data rich world (Infectious Diseases Modelling, 2020)."
+description: "Comments on and source code of the paper Mathematical epidemiology in a data-rich world (Infectious Diseases Modelling, 2020)."
 date:   2020-01-15
 categories: simulation
 ---